2023 US Marine Corps USAW 16U Junior National Championships

 Kansas: Eric Akin — Akin earned All-America honors nine times and collected four titles in five trips to the finals.

-Kentucky: Jayden Raney — Kentucky had captured just one Fargo title prior to last year — Zeke Escalera’s 16U freestyle championship in 2017 — but the Raney twins quadrupled the state total last year.
+Kentucky: Jayden Raney — Kentucky had captured just one Fargo title prior to 2022 — Zeke Escalera’s 16U freestyle championship in 2017 — but the Raney twins quadrupled the state total two years ago.
 Jordyn Raney won a 16U Greco title and Jayden swept both styles in the 16U division.
+Jayden doubled up in both styles again in 2023.

 Louisiana: Scott Gibbons — The state’s only Fargo champ.
 Gibbons earned All-America honors three times, placed in both styles and won a 16U Greco title in 2010.